 - 1. Any individual or organization in California may submit an application.
-The research must be conducted primarily in California by Principal Investigators who are resident in California.
+The research must be conducted primarily in California.
 We welcome investigators from community organizations, public or privately-owned corporations and other businesses, volunteer health organizations, health maintenance organizations, hospitals, laboratories, research institutions, colleges, and universities.
 Applicants at California-based Nonprofit Institutions: CBCRP will accept applicants from PIs at non-profit organizations or institutions, provided that the organization can manage the grant and demonstrate financial health.
 The organization must also meet our liability insurance requirements.
 If the application is recommended for funding, the University will collect additional information, such as tax ID numbers and financial reports, to review the organization during the pre-funding process to ensure all financial management and project management eligibility criteria can be met. - 2.
 We encourage researchers new to breast cancer to apply.
 Applicants who have limited experience in breast cancer research should collaborate with established breast cancer researchers. - 3.
 Multiple applications and grant limits for PIs.
 A PI may submit more than one application, but each must have unique specific aims.
-For Cycle 29, applicants are limited to a maximum of two (2) grants either as PI or co-PI, and these must be in different award types.
-The Program and Policy Initiative grants are not included in this limit.
-A PI may have more than one Program and Policy Initiative grant in a year. - 4.
+Applicants are limited to a maximum of two (2) grants either as PI or co-PI, and these must be in different award types.
+The Program Initiative grants are not included in this limit.
+A PI may have more than one Program Initiative grant in a year. - 4.
 University of California Campus Employees: In accord with University of California policy, investigators who are University employees and who receive any part of their salary through the University must submit grant proposals through their campus contracts and grants office ("Policy on the Requirement to Submit Proposals and to Receive Awards for Grants and Contracts through the University," Office of the President, December 15, 1994).
 Exceptions must be approved by the UC campus where the investigator is employed.